bonzaiferroni/SnooStudy/docs/index.md

 # Snoo Study

-Study a snoo.
+Stay a while, and listen.